 Leftover vegetables also work well and add additional flavor.
 Use vegetables such as onions and garlic, olives, tomatoes, zucchini, peppers, or carrots.
 You can essentially use any vegetable you have on hand, which will help enhance the flavor while avoiding food waste.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Frittata di Spaghetti: Einfaches Rezept zur Resteverwertung** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Frittata di Spaghetti: Einfaches Rezept zur Resteverwertung** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?